dan-leo/thesis/workbook.md

 #############################################
 Saturday 12-8-2017

 Took test photos out of a window, during moments of slight sunrays between the clouds.
-Aligned dual photos by means of a SIFT, and landscape !!!!!!! algorithm.
+Aligned dual photos by means of a SIFT, and landmark correspondences algorithm.
 Note: sunlight greatly improves quality of photos.
 However, horizontal photos are not necessarily ideal for scientific analysis, especially due to shadows.

 #############################################
 Sunday 13-8-2017